Projects

 Fracture Characterization of Polymer Modified Mixes for Applications in Diverse Climatic Region

-Although cracking resistance research has been carried out extensively in other states, a large amount of the work is not immediately applicable to Arizona, where the climate is substantially more extreme both in heat and in cold than many other parts of the country.
+Although cracking resistance research has been carried out extensively in other states, a large amount of the work is not immediately applicable to Arizona, where the climate is substantially more extreme both in heat and in cold than in many other parts of the country.

 Advancing Knowledge in Cracking Resistance of Fiber-reinforced Asphalt Concrete (FRAC)